QipengGuo/FVAS/README.md

 Green windows represent body detection
 Red windows represent face detection, and number shows the label by face recognition
 White windows represent tracking, and number shows the label by person recognition
-You can refer to these labels with data/face\_examples and data/person_examples

 Reference
 =========